Guerrilla marketing: Etymology and origin

 The term "guerrilla marketing" is traced to guerrilla warfare, which employs atypical tactics to achieve an objective.
 In 1984, the term guerrilla marketing was introduced by Leo Burnett's creative director Jay Conrad Levinson in his book Guerrilla Marketing.
 The term itself was from the inspiration of guerrilla warfare which was unconventional warfare using different techniques from usual and small tactic strategies used by armed civilians.
-Because the key goal is to manipulate consumers into talking about the product or brand via social-media platforms, significant imagination and energy is required in order to capture the attention of sufficient numbers of people.
-This is especially the case when one considers that, with other firms competing for people's attention, there can be significant "clutter" in the environment that the consumer is forced to deal with on a daily basis.
+Because the key goal is to manipulate consumers into talking about the product or brand via social media platforms, significant imagination and energy is required in order to capture the attention of sufficient numbers of people.
+This is especially the case when one considers that, with other firms competing for people's attention, there can be significant "clutter" in the environment that the consumer is forced to deal with daily.

 Guerrilla marketing is popular for small or medium-sized businesses who have tight budgets.
 But the same tactics have also been used by large companies trying to differentiate themselves from competitors via social media campaigns.
 Similar marketing tactics have also been used by individuals seeking employment.

 Guerrilla marketing has also evolved to include street marketing, which itself has evolved to encompass activities beyond the everyday realm of urban streets and thus now includes newer promotional methodologies.
 Examples include mass-printed flyers and animated digital signage.

 Types

 Ambient marketing

 Ambient communication is advertising presented on elements of the environment, including nearly every available physical surface.
 It is a compilation of intelligence, flexibility, and effective use of the atmosphere.
 These kinds of ads can be found anywhere and everywhere from hand dryers in public bathrooms and petrol pumps through to bus hand straps and golf-hole cups.
-The end result is that people are confronted with visual clutter in their surroundings.

 Ambush marketing

 Ambush marketing is a form of associative marketing, used by an organization to capitalize upon the awareness, attention, goodwill, and other benefits, generated by having an association with an event or property, without that organization having an official or direct connection to that event or property.

 This form of marketing is typically seen at major events where rivals of official sponsors attempt to build an association with the event and increase awareness for their brands, sometimes covertly.
 For example, during the 2012 London Olympics, footwear maker Nike created 'find your Greatness' spots where they featured athletes from several locations called London (but without showing the real London or referring to the Olympic games).
-This was intended to build a strong association between London Olympics and Nike.
+This was intended to build a strong association between the London Olympics and Nike.

 Stealth marketing

-Stealth marketing is a deliberate act of entering, operating in, or exiting a market in a furtive or secretive manner, or an attempt to do so.
-For example, a toothpaste manufacturer might pay to advertise on the wooden stick of a frozen confection.
+Stealth marketing is a type of surreptitious advertising in which a product or service is promoted in a way that is intended to draw attention without appearing to be promotional.